Impressment in Nova Scotia

-Impressment by the Royal Navy in Nova Scotia happened primarily during the American Revolution and the Napoleonic Wars.
-Guard boats patrolled Halifax harbour day and night and they boarded all incoming and outgoing vessels.
-The Navy always struggled with desertion in Nova Scotia, and it often threatened to use impressment as a punishment for communities that harboured and assisted deserters.
-The Navy used guard boats as floating press gangs, conscripting every fiftieth man out of ships entering the harbour.
-It even pressed Americans from cartels and prison hulks.
-Warships shot at vessels to bring them to, damaging their sails and rigging, and at least one fisherman was pressed while checking his nets.
+Impressment by the Royal Navy in Nova Scotia happened primarily during the American Revolutionary War and the French Revolutionary and Napoleonic Wars.
+Guard boats of the Navy patrolled Halifax harbour day and night and they boarded all incoming and outgoing vessels.
+The Navy consistently struggled with desertion in Nova Scotia, and senior naval commanders recognised that only impressment could ensure local squadrons had enough men onboard.
+The guard boats were used as floating press gangs, impressing every fiftieth man on merchant ships entering the harbour.
+Due to constant manpower shortages, they even pressed Americans from cartels and prison hulks.